Sunline Stakes

 The Sunline Stakes, registered as the Diamond Jubilee Stakes, is a Moonee Valley Racing Club Group 2 Thoroughbred horse race for fillies and mares three years old and older, under Weight for Age conditions, over a distance of 1600 metres at Moonee Valley Racecourse, Melbourne, Australia.

-Total prize money for the race is A$300,000.
+With Moonee Valley under redevelopment the race was moved to Caulfield in 2026.

 History

 Name

 The race is named in honour of the champion mare Sunline.
 The mare won nine times at this distance including the Hong Kong Mile.